VysotskiVadim/pandoc_resume/markdown/cv_vadzim_vysotski.md

     Team size: 3 Android dev, 3 iOS, 1 backend.

-    * Implemented infrastructure components, which were used by teammates:
-        * Authentication;
-        * Espresso Idling resources;
-        * Type safe mock https server;
-        * View screenshot tests for day/night mode;
-        * Network;
-        * Offline actions synchronization;
-        * Logs and crash reports.
-        * Implemented custom navigator for Jetpack navigation with following features:
-            * Show full-screen fragments, i.e. without a bottom bar;
-            * Show bottom sheet without dialogs on top of the content.
+    * Implemented infrastructure components that were used by teammates: Authentication, Espresso Idling resources, Typesafe mock https server, View  screenshot tests for day/night mode, Network, Offline actions synchronization, Logs and crash reports.
+Implemented custom navigator for Jetpack navigation that supports show full-screen fragments and adding fragments.
     * Worked without QA.
 Tested teammates features;
     * Adopted additional layer to UI architecture that simplifies view screenshot testing by making it faster and more stable;
     * Reduced UI tests flakiness from 60% to 20%, i.e. only 1 of 5 runs gives you false-negative result;
-    * Reviewed teammates code ans was reviewed.
+    * Reviewed teammates' code and was reviewed.
 Aligned the Android team in used coding and architecture approaches;
     * Automated deployment to Google Play and Firebase so that every small change was delivered to internal testers with 0 effort;
     * Automated PR validation, so that develop branch was always green;
-    * Facilitated Android team's meetings so that we all
+    * Facilitated Android team's meetings so that all 3 devs agreed with the technical directions;
     * Worked with the backlog.
 Organized and led refinements.
 Split user stories to find less important parts and reduce the scope;
-    * Adopted refinements led by developers, so that every team member is highly involved.
+    * Adopted refinements led by developers, so that every team member was highly involved;
     * Owned technical backlog.
-Put technical tasks to a sprint at convenient moments, so that we improved dev tools and approaches without affecting business values delivery.
+Put technical tasks to a sprint at convenient moments, so that we were continuously improving tooling and approaches without affecting business values delivery.

 [Playtika](https://www.playtika.com/).
 2017 - 2019